slalom/dataops-docs/docs/deploying_tableau_server_on_aws.md

     terraform apply -auto-approve
     ```

+3. Watch and wait...

+    * The `terraform apply` statement should take **2-3 minutes**, and afterwards will print login information for how to connect to the AWS instances.
+If you need to see these again, simply run `terraform output` which will print the outputs again without changing the deployment.
+    * After the instance is started, Tableau takes another **15-20 minutes** to fully configure and install.
+Go get a coffee, and/or watch the logs by jumping ahead to the next step and following banner instructions to monitor (aka "tail") the setup logs.

-## Config and Test
+## Connect and Test

-_**Expected Time:** 30 minutes_
+_**Expected Time:** 10 minutes_

-_**Overview:** After `terraform apply` is successfully executed, the next step is to log into the EC2 instance and complete server setup._
+_**Overview:** After `terraform apply` is successfully executed (2-3 minutes) and after the tableau install scripts have completed (another 15-20 minutes), you should be able to log into the new EC2 instance and complete server setup._

-* **NOTE:** Future updates to the Terraform scripts will significantly reduce the number of steps needed in this section.

 1. **Connect to the remote EC2 instance.**
-    * After running either `terraform apply` or `terraform output`, copy either `tableau_server_windows_rdp_command` (Windows) or `tableau_server_linux_ssh_command` (Linux).
+    * After running either `terraform apply` (or `terraform output`), copy `tableau_server_windows_rdp_command` (Windows) or `tableau_server_linux_ssh_command` (Linux) into your terminal and press enter.
+    * Once logged in, follow the instructions in the banner message to tail the install log.
+If everything runs successfully, you will see two marker files in the scrips folder: `_INIT_STARTED_` and `_INIT_COMPLETE_`.
+(You can check the timestamps on these files in order to calculate how long the scripts ran, generally around 16 minutes.)
     * Paste the command into a terminal and run from your local machine.
 This will connect you to the new Tableau server via an RDP session (Windows) or an ssh terminal session (Linux).
-        * _NOTE: You can also run `terraform output tableau_server_windows_rdp_command` or `terraform output tableau_server_linux_ssh_command` to quickly print just the command you need._
-2. **Install and Configure Tableau Server**
-    * Navigate to the `tableau` folder containing the installers and configuration scripts for Tableau Server.
-This folder is located at `C:\Users\Administator\tableau` on Windows and `/home/ubuntu/tableau` on Linux.
-    * If Tableau is not yet installed, run the desired version of the installer.
-    * On Windows, login to https://localhost:8850 after installing to configure Tableau Server Manager (TSM) and launch the server.
-3. **Connect and test from your local workstation**
+2. **Connect and test from your local workstation**
-    * After completing the above, you should now be able to connect to Tableau Server via the provided public ip address.
-If you have difficulties connecting, try again using both `http://` and `https://` prefixes before the IP address.
-You should not need to specify a port number in the URL but the default port is port 80.
+    * After the automated install completes, you should be able to connect to Tableau Server via the provided public ip address.
+By default, TSM uses `https://[my_ip]:8850` and the Tableau Server itself uses `http://[my_ip]`

 ## Shut It Down